 Only the finest dining for us while we were in France.
 Day one, first food of the trip… out of the trunk.

 Some more wrong turns and a couple trips around the same round abouts and we went flying past a BFC sticker… slapped on a sign stating that we were entering Belgium!!!

 Belgium gets down with the BFC!

-6pm and we arrived at Wanyi Park to find our beds for the first night, some mattresses in an old military tent.
+6pm and we arrived at Wanyi Park to find our beds for the first night, some mattresses of different mattress sizes in an old military tent.
 But not so bad for free!

 We popped some champagne and took a few runs before it got dark.

 Nick looking real stoked to do some riding!
 Wanyi Park, Belgium